-If you’re tough on stuff and you would rather wheel than carry your luggage, definitely consider this hard sided carry on luggage.
+If you’re tough on stuff and you would rather wheel than carry your luggage, definitely consider this hard-sided carry on luggage.

-♥ Happy mindful adventures, Jane & Stephen
+♥ Happy transformational travels, Jane & Stephen

-It’s easy to help us keep this blog going!
-Some of the links in this post are our personal affiliate links.
-If you buy something using one of the links in this post we’ll earn a small fee at no extra cost to you.
-Of course we would never recommend anything we didn’t 100% believe in!
+We’re not going to lie, it takes a LOT of work to create travel guides like this.
+But it’s easy to help us out!
+If you book or buy something using one of our personal links in this post, we’ll earn a small fee at no extra cost to you.
+Of course, we would never recommend anything we didn’t 100% believe in!
 Huge thanks in advance! –S&J